Working with children & families

 - Child abuse causes trauma and emotional scars that can have a negative impact on a child’s development and result in long-term consequences.
-Every child who is a victim of abuse is provided with the opportunity to receive therapeutic counseling and support, which focuses on reducing tension and alleviating any fear and anxiety that the child may have, increasing self-acceptance and releasing the internal resources that will help the child to cope with the trauma.
+Every victim of child abuse and their family is provided with the opportunity to receive therapeutic counseling and support.
+This enables the child and family to assume a sense a mastery to cope with the trauma.
 Supportive counseling is also provided to the caregivers of children who have been abused, as our experience has been that the better equipped the caregivers are to cope with the trauma, the better able they are to support the child through the process.

 Court Preparation and Support

 - The Court Preparation and Support programme was established in June 1997.
 It focuses on providing children and parents with skills, emotional support and legal knowledge in preparation for their appearance in court.
 The programme is process-oriented in that it provides support for the children and their families from the moment they enter the programme, right through the often lengthy legal process, and thereafter with debriefing.